 - The victim may have been threatened by the abuser

 If you have suffered childhood sexual abuse, it does not have to define you.
 You are not alone.
 According to experts in the field, child sexual abuse is widespread and often under-reported.
-Let The Refuge help you heal from the scars of child sexual abuse and learn to lead a life filled with joy, happiness, and pleasure.
+Let our treatment center help you heal from the scars of child sexual abuse and learn to lead a life filled with joy, happiness, and pleasure.

 Signs and Symptoms of Childhood Sexual Abuse